 Caltrans I-215 Barton Road Reconstruction CMGC

-Mission Critical was thrilled to have the chance to partner with a Myers & Sons-led Joint Venture team and successfully capture a second key CMGC win under Caltran’s pilot program.
+Mission Critical was thrilled to have the chance to partner with the Myers-Rados Joint Venture team to successfully capture the I-215 Barton Road CMGC project.
+This project represents a second key CMGC win for Myers under Caltrans’ pilot program.

-Working late nights and weekends is nothing new to the Mission Critical team, and the Barton Road CMGC proved to be no different.
-In addition to creating a new fresh perspective for reviewers who may have already been familiar with the Myers-Rados team, Mission Critical incorporated previous experience with the San Bernardino Associated Governments (SANBAG), the Riverside County Transportation Commission (RCTC), the Cities of Grand Terrace and Colton, and the Federal Highway Administration (FHWA) to craft a solid, accurate Statement of Qualifications truly reflecting the aggregate strength of the JV team.
+In addition to creating a fresh perspective for reviewers who may have already been familiar with the Myers-Rados team, Mission Critical incorporated previous experience with the San Bernardino Associated Governments (SANBAG), the Riverside County Transportation Commission (RCTC), the Cities of Grand Terrace and Colton, and the Federal Highway Administration (FHWA) to craft a solid, accurate Statement of Qualifications truly reflecting the aggregate strength of the JV team.

-In delivering this win, Mission Critical met tight review deadlines while coordinating the efforts of multiple team reviewers as well as engineering, environmental and modeling experts.
-Our team leveraged our unique team capacity to work across multiple time zones to maximize review time and accelerate the final design and movement to pre-press.
-The result was an eye-catching presentation tailored to highlight the “Rock Solid Content” that was central to the win.
+In delivering this winning proposal, Mission Critical met tight review deadlines – working overnight and on weekends – while coordinating the efforts of multiple team reviewers as well as engineering, environmental and modeling experts.
+Our team leveraged our unique capacity to work across multiple time zones to maximize review time and accelerate the final design and the movement to pre-press.
+The result was an eye-catching presentation tailored to highlight the solid content that was central to the win.

 As mentioned above, this was the second Myers’ win under the Caltrans CMGC pilot program.
 In late 2014, Mission Critical managed the proposal effort for the Ferguson Slide Reconstruction CMGC, awarded to the Myers-Wadsworth Joint Venture team.
 Combined, these two projects have a total value of $131M.